TsukishirOSan/edx-documentation/en_us/shared/exercises_tools/math_expression_input.rst

     ``"variables@lower_bounds:upper_bounds#num_samples"``

-    For example, a ``<formularesponse>`` tag that includes the ``samples`` attribute may look like either of the following.
+    For example, a ``<formularesponse>`` tag that includes the ``samples`` attribute might look like either of the following.

     ``<formularesponse samples="x,n@1,2:3,4#10">``